Page Illustration

 How Does Depreciation Affect Car Insurance Claims?

 If you’re in an accident and your two-year-old vehicle is totaled, your insurer would typically give you the Actual Cash Value (depreciated market value) of the vehicle – not the Replacement Cost.
-The tricky part of this situation is if you still have a lien on the car, you would be left to pay your lienholder for the difference that your insurance doesn’t cover.
+The tricky part of this situation is if you still have a lien on the car, you have to pay your lienholder for the difference that your insurance doesn’t cover.
 This could end up being a massive outstanding debt for a car that doesn’t even exist, which could lead to serious financial problems – all because of depreciation!

 Luckily, this can be avoided if you get a depreciation waiver on your car insurance policy for your new car!
+But what is a depreciation waiver in car insurance?

-A depreciation waiver removes your insurance provider’s right to deduct depreciation from the value of your vehicle in an insured claim.
-It ensures that they will provide the Replacement Cost for your car during a set period of time (usually 1-3 years after the purchase).
 If you are in an accident and your car is lost or irreparably damaged, the depreciation waiver guarantees that you will be covered for the full purchase price, the manufacturer’s suggested retail price, or the cost to purchase a new vehicle of similar make, model, and quality.

 Are You Eligible for a Depreciation Waiver?